 - Cumulative GPA of 3.0 or higher

-- Strong verbal, written and analytic ability with GRE scores at or above: Verbal – 153, Quantitative – 148, Analytic Writing – 4.0
+- Strong verbal, written and analytic ability with GRE scores (or acceptable substitute) at or above 153 Verbal, 148 Quantitative, and 4.0 Analytic Writing

 - Conferred Undergraduate Degree from an accredited or governmentally – recognized university

 - A personal statement (approximately 2 pages) addressing career goals; professional interests and experiences, and how the program will help you achieve your professional goals.